Trout Fishing Ellijay Georgia

 Mountaintown Creek Trout Fishing

 The lower section of Mountaintown Creek meets the Coosawatee River just west of downtown Ellijay.
 The creek flows through private mostly private land and is stocked around a couple of the lower bridges.
 Some of the best private water fly fishing in Ellijay can be found on Mountaintown Creek.
 There are numerous rental cabins on the creek, which are the only access to for visitors.
 Many of the private landowners stock this section of the creek which makes the cabins desirable for weekend visitors.
+The southern stretch of the creek close to it's confluence with the Coosawatee river is stocked privately by several landowners on the creek but trout tend not to hang around long.
+Flooding, overharvesting by vacationers, and warming waters toward the end of the Spring leave this lower stretch of the creek barren for much of the year.
 The public access on Moutaintown Creek is found in the headwater streams around Blue Ridge.
 To learn more about this section, check out our Blue Ridge Trout Fishing Guide, where we go into more depth on the public water access of Upper Mountaintown Creek.

 Ellijay River Trout Fishing